 The student turned to the professor, and said: “Let us play a prank: we will hide his shoes and conceal ourselves behind those bushes.
 It will be fun to wait and see his perplexity when he can’t find them.”

-“I don’t think we should amuse ourselves at the expense of the other person,” the professor replied.
+“I don’t think we should amuse ourselves at the expense of another person,” the professor replied.
 “Rather than hiding his shoes, let’s put a coin into each shoe instead, and then we will hide ourselves and watch how the discovery affects him.”

 Putting the money in his pocket, he proceeded to put on the other shoe only to go through the same fate.
-Completely overwhelmed, he fell upon his knees, looked up to the skies and said aloud a fervent thanksgiving in which he spoke of his wife, sick and helpless, and his children without bread, whom the timely bounty, from some unknown hand, would help him feed his family.
+Completely overwhelmed, he fell upon his knees, looked up to the skies and said aloud a fervent thanksgiving in which he spoke of his wife, sick and helpless, and his children without bread, whom the timely bounty, from some unknown hand, would help feed.

 “Now,” said the professor, “are you not more pleased than if you had played your intended trick?”